kecheng55/kecheng/content/publication/pnas2024/index (3) (1).md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Aidan T Pezacki
+  - Ryan L Gonciarz
+  - Toshitaka Okamura
+  - Carson D Matier
+  - Laura Torrente
   - admin
-  - Junyang Qi
-  - Jie Zhang
-  - Huangxu Li
-  - Xiaojie Ren
-  - Wenyu Wei
-  - Lingkuan Meng
-  - Jing Li
-  - Qianqian Li
-  - Huatang Zhang
-  - Wenbin Deng
-  - Hongyan Sun
+  - Sophia G Miller
-  - Lin Mei
+  - Martina Ralle
+  - Nathan P Ward
+  - Gina M DeNicola
+  - Adam R Renslo
+  - Christopher J Chang

-date: '2022-11-15'
+date: '2024-07-05'
-doi: 10.1016/j.biomaterials.2022.121916
+doi: 10.1073/pnas.2401579121

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-11-15T00:00:00Z'